sara-sabr/ITStrategy/_pages/en/strategy-learning-automating-improving.md

 - Measure current processing times of units of work your team processes
 - Reduce amount of time it takes to complete work items
 - Review existing processes and governance structure which lengthen process times
-- Identify issues and raise them to your manager or as Grassroots initiatives or proofs of concept (CATS code: 13671)
+- Identify issues and raise them to your manager or as [Grassroots initiatives](http://dialogue/grp/IP/SitePages/Grassroots%20Innovation%20Practice.aspx) (CATS code: 13671) or proofs of concept
 - Automate repetitive manual tasks where possible, at the team and individual level
-- Reduction of technical debt
+- Reduce technical debt

 ##### Learn